 You are invited to take part in the subversive act of lying down in public, and experience an audio-visual installation that articulates something of what it is to live with chronic pain.
 The current iteration of the piece, co-commissioned with Camden Alive, focuses on Camden residents, and will add to the archive of stories and be presented in a new installation at Swiss Cottage Gallery 16 Jan – 27 Feb 2020.

 By using an app when resting, participants will trigger individual bulbs in the gallery space, creating a collective light show and illuminating the often hidden needs of many.

-The project aims to: question the etiquette of public spaces whilst; exploring chronic pain experience and identity in illness.
+The project aims to question the etiquette of public spaces while exploring chronic pain experience and identity in illness.

 “This piece is one of the most significant Unlimited have supported, as it redefines not just who can become involved but how.
 For too long access has ignored the needs of a significant proportion of disabled people – those with energy related impairments.
 This work makes the invisible visible, and gives agency over to those who are usually ‘unseen’.
 And it does so beautifully, showing us that we are truly equal after all.”
 Jo Verrent, Senior Producer, Unlimited.